 - All members of staff have a responsibility for maintaining awareness of buildings and grounds security and for reporting concerns that may come to light.
-Staff will be expected to adhere to any safety arrangements implemented because of Covid-19 restrictions. - Appropriate checks will be undertaken in respect of visitors and volunteers coming into school as outlined within guidance.
-Visitors will be expected to, sign in and out via the office visitors log and to display a visitor's badge whilst on site.
-Visitors will be expected to adhere to any safety arrangements implemented because of Covid-19 restrictions. - Any individual who is not known or identifiable on site should be challenged for clarification and reassurance. - The organization will not accept the behaviour of any individual (parent or other) that threatens Hebe Foundation security or leads others (child or adult) to feel unsafe.
-Such behaviour will be treated as a serious concern and may result in a decision to refuse access for that individual to Hebe Foundation sites.
+Staff will be expected to adhere to any safety arrangements implemented because of Covid-19 restrictions. - Appropriate checks will be undertaken in respect of visitors and volunteers coming onto any Hebe Foundation site as outlined within guidance. - Any individual who is not known or identifiable on site should be challenged for clarification and reassurance. - The organisation will not accept the behaviour of any individual (parent or other) that threatens Hebe Foundation or leads others (child or adult) to feel unsafe.
+Such behaviour will be treated as a serious concern and may result in a decision to refuse access for that individual to the Hebe Foundation site.